Jetchisel/HistLog/README.md

 * Make sure to adjust your history limit in ~/.bashrc.
 * Change the value of the variables of HistLog according to your own hearts content.
 * By default this script will run every 30 seconds being called via cron. (vixie-cron)
-* It is able to check and create a crontab entry for the user that is calling the script if it does not exists.
+* It is able to check and create a crontab entry for the user that is calling the script *ONLY* if it does not exists.
 * If bash_history is above 10,000 lines then 5,001 down to last is going to be removed and pasted at the end of archive.

 ## bash version required is 4 and up.